shota-nukumizu/development-tips/typescript/what-is-ts.md

 * An overview of TypeScript and how it differs from JavaScript
 * The background of TypeScript
-* Why you should study TypeScript
+* The reason why you should study TypeScript

 I have prepared this article to be useful for those who are interested in TypeScript, as well as for those who have never heard of TypeScript and are thinking of learning it from this point on.